CalculusWithJulia/CalculusWithJulia.github.io/getting-started-with-julia.md

 ```

 Graphics are provided by external packages.
 There is no built-in
 graphing.
-We primarily use the `Gadfly` package for graphics, but through the `Plots` package.
+We use the `Plots` package and its default backend.
+The

-The plots package is loaded and the `Gadfly` backend is chosen via
+`Plots` package provides a common interface to several different
+backends, so this choice is easily changed.
+The `GR` backend and
+`plotly` backend are used in these notes.

 ```
 using Plots
-gadfly()
 ```

-The choice of `Gadfly` as a backend is optional, the `Plots` package does its best to be backend agnostic.

 With that in hand, to make a graph of a function over a range, we follow this pattern: